-NOTE: The above statistics do NOT include substantiations with only Neglect 2 or Verbal Abuse findings.
-Investigations and substantiations are a count of the number of events, not the number of alleged perpetrators or victims.
+NOTE: Investigations and substantiations are a count of the number of investigations, not the number of alleged perpetrators or victims.
 Also, Investigation and substantiation counts reflect cases finalized in the quarter.

 Significance: Substance use treatment has relatively few abuse/neglect investigations and substantiations each quarter.